rwightman/efficientdet-pytorch/README.md

   - [x] Verify model output sanity (definitely signs of life with some valid predictions, has issues, likely alignment/padding/missed activation)
   - [X] Integrate MSCOCO eval metric calcs
 - [x] Some cleanup, testing
+- [ ] Add torch hub support and pretrained URL based weight download
+- [ ] Change module dependencies from 'timm' to minimal 'geffnet' for backbone, bring some of the layers here
+- [ ] Remove redundant bias layers that exist in the official impl and weights
 - [ ] Performance improvements, numpy TF detection code -> optimized PyTorch

 Possible future directions: